First Bancorp: Q2 Earnings Snapshot - WTOP News

-SAN JUAN, Puerto Rico (AP) — SAN JUAN, Puerto Rico (AP) — First Bancorp (FBP) on Tuesday reported net income of $75.8 million in its second quarter.
+SOUTHERN PINES, N.C.
+(AP) — SOUTHERN PINES, N.C.
+(AP) — First Bancorp (FBNC) on Wednesday reported net income of $28.7 million in its second quarter.

-The bank, based in San Juan, Puerto Rico, said it had earnings of 46 cents per share.
+The bank, based in Southern Pines, North Carolina, said it had earnings of 70 cents per share.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.